dvanbeek/paperrockscissors/README.md

 - \engine

-  - **GameControls.java**: Provides game controls for human player, currently being injected with keyboard scanner and providing a method (getPlayerMove) to parse input from human player and return a MoveEnum object.
+  - **GameControls.java**: Provides game controls for human player, currently being injected with keyboard scanner and providing a method (getPlayerMove) to parse input from human player and return a Move object.
   - **GameEngine.java**: Provides a start method consisting of a while loop that is exited upon receiving a QuitGameException from GameControls.

 - \exceptions